thingsboard/thingsboard.github.io/_includes/docs/faq.md

 {% if page.docsPrefix == "pe/" or page.docsPrefix contains "paas/" or docsPrefix == "pe/" or docsPrefix contains "paas/" %}
 Yes, this feature is part of the [White-Labeling](/docs/{{docsPrefix}}user-guide/white-labeling/#customize-thingsboard-web-interface) functionality.
 {% else %}
-As ThingsBoard Community edition is distributed under [Apache 2.0 License](https://en.wikipedia.org/wiki/Apache_License#Version_2.0), one is prohibited from removing ThingsBoard TM elements (logo, registered trademark, imprint) as well as hiding authorship.
+As ThingsBoard Community Edition is distributed under [Apache 2.0 License](https://en.wikipedia.org/wiki/Apache_License#Version_2.0), one is prohibited from removing ThingsBoard TM elements (logo, registered trademark, imprint) as well as hiding authorship.
+If you need to customize the logo, this feature is available in the Professional Edition as part of the [White-Labeling](/docs/{{docsPrefix}}user-guide/white-labeling/#customize-thingsboard-web-interface) functionality.
 {% endif %}

 ## How to get support?